 Congratulations!
-The love of your life has finally popped the question.
-(Took them long enough, huh?)
-You’ve got a lot of things to decide once you start your wedding planning process, and whether or not you want to hire a makeup artist is one of them.
+The love of your life has popped the question.
+You’ve got a lot of things to decide once you start the wedding planning process, and whether or not you want to hire a makeup artist is one of them.
 Of course, I recommend hiring a professional who understands colors, skin types, lighting, photography, etc., but I understand that’s not always in the budget.
 So here are some Dos and Don’ts to help you if you decide to go it alone.

 Do practice a good skincare routine, especially during the six months before your wedding.
 Healthy, clear skin will photograph better and will mean you don’t need as much makeup.

 Don’t get a facial or have any waxing done the week of your wedding.
 Even if you’re not prone to breakouts or reactions, this could be the one time it happens.
 Red, puffy or burned skin is tough to cover, so why chance it?

 Do practice your wedding makeup look several times.
 I suggest writing down the products/colors you use.
-There’s a good chance you will be nervous on the big day, so a written list will help take some pressure off.
+There’s a good chance you’ll be nervous on the big day, so a written list will help take some pressure off.

 Don’t underestimate the time you need to do your makeup.
 If you’re rushed, you’re more likely to mess something up and get frustrated because you don’t have enough time to fix it.

-Do use a foundation.
+Do use foundation.
 Unless you have perfect skin, you need something to even out your skintone.
-A lightweight foundation like MAC Face and Body lets your skin show through while giving an even finish.
+A lightweight foundation like MAC Face & Body lets your skin show through while giving an even finish.

 Don’t use products with SPF.
-There is a debate about this, but many products with SPF contain zinc oxide, which can give a white cast to the skin in photographs.
+There’s a debate about this amongst makeup artists, but many products with SPF contain zinc oxide, which can give a white cast to the skin in photographs.

 Do use primers on your eyes and your skin.
 Primers help keep the makeup on, so you won’t have to worry as much about face and eye touchups.
 For an eye primer, I prefer Too Faced Shadow Insurance.
 For the skin, I like Laura Mercier Foundation Primer.